PokemonAutomation/ComputerControl/Wiki/Developer/MacInstallationGuide.md

 ```
 cmake --build . -j 10
 ```
-to compile and build the program in "SerialPrograms_build" folder.
+to compile and build the program in "build_mac" folder.
 If successful, it will print
 ```
 [100%] Built target SerialPrograms
 ```